triantafyllou/FlameCens/README.md

 6)  Numba

 ## Acknowledgements
-FlameCens has been developed as a postgraduate project thesis in part requirement of the MSc in Sound and Music Technologies offered by the [Department of Music Technology and Acoustics](https://mta.hmu.gr/) of the Hellenic Mediterranean University (HMU).
+FlameCens has been developed as a postgraduate project thesis in part requirement of the MSc in Sound and Music Technologies offered by the [Department of Music Technology and Acoustics](https://mta.hmu.gr/) of the [Hellenic Mediterranean University (HMU)](https://www.hmu.gr/).

-<ins>Links:</ins>

-Dept. of Music Technology and Acoustics: https://mta.hmu.gr/en

 ## Sample Videos